sha5b/Photo-Focus-Stacker/README.md

 python src/main.py
 ```

-2. **Load Images:** Click "Load Images" and select the image files for your focus stack.
-The tool expects filenames like `prefix_stackID-imageID.ext` (e.g., `wirbel_0_1.jpg`, `wirbel_0_2.jpg`) and will group images based on the `prefix_stackID` part (e.g., `wirbel_0`).
+2. **Load Images:** Click "Load Images" and select the image files.
+The tool groups images into stacks based on filenames (e.g., `scan1_001.jpg`, `scan1_002.jpg`).
-3. **Configure Parameters:** Adjust the stacking parameters in the UI:
+3. **Configure Parameters:** Adjust settings like Alignment Levels, Focus Window, Blending Method, etc. See the **Parameter Tuning Guide** below for details.
-    *   **Alignment Pyramid Levels:** Number of levels for the Pyramid ECC Homography alignment.
-More levels can increase accuracy for larger misalignments but take longer. `1` means no pyramid.
-Default: 3.
-    *   **Alignment Mask Threshold:** Threshold for the gradient mask used during ECC alignment.
-Lower values make the mask stricter (focusing ECC on stronger edges), higher values make it more permissive.
-Default: 10.
-    *   **Focus Window Size:** Size of the square window (pixels) used for calculating the sharpness map (Laplacian Variance).
-Smaller values (e.g., 5, 7) capture finer detail but can be noisier.
-Larger values (e.g., 9, 11) give smoother maps but might blur focus boundaries.
-Default: 7.
-    *   **Sharpening Strength:** Controls the amount of Unsharp Masking applied to the final image.
-0.0 means no sharpening.
-Values around 0.5-1.0 provide moderate sharpening.
-Higher values increase sharpness but may amplify noise.
-Default: 0.0.
-    *   *(Note: Alignment is fixed to Pyramid ECC Homography with Masking, Focus Measure is fixed to Laplacian Variance Map, Blending is fixed to Weighted Blending for simplicity and robustness).*
-4. **Output Settings:** Optionally set a custom prefix for the output files.
-If left blank, the original stack name (e.g., `wirbel_0`) will be used.
+4. **Output Settings:** Optionally set a custom output name prefix and format.
 5. **Process:** Click "Process Stack".
-The results will be saved in the `results/` directory.
+Results are saved in the `results/` directory.

 ### Tips for Best Results

 *   **Stability:** Use a stable setup (tripod, copy stand, scanner) to minimize movement between shots.
 *   **Lighting:** Keep lighting consistent across all images in a stack.
 *   **Settings:** Use manual focus and consistent camera settings (aperture, shutter speed, ISO).
 *   **Overlap:** Ensure sufficient overlap in focus between consecutive images.
-Small focus steps are better than large ones.
 *   **Sequence:** Take enough images to cover the entire depth of field of your subject.

-### Recommended Settings

-The core algorithms are now fixed to prioritize robustness and potential quality:
+Small focus steps are generally better than large ones.

+### Parameter Tuning Guide

+The core algorithms (Pyramid ECC Homography alignment, Laplacian Variance focus measure) are fixed for robustness.
+You can tune the following parameters in the GUI:

+*   **Alignment Pyramid Levels:** (Default: 3) Number of levels for alignment.
+More levels (e.g., 4, 5) can handle larger misalignments but are slower.
+Fewer levels (e.g., 1, 2) are faster but may fail if images are significantly shifted. `1` means no pyramid.
+*   **Alignment Mask Threshold:** (Default: 10) Threshold for the edge mask used during alignment.
+Lower values (e.g., 5) focus alignment on stronger edges, potentially ignoring textureless areas.
+Higher values (e.g., 20, 30) include weaker edges, which might help in low-contrast areas but could be influenced by noise.
+*   **Focus Window Size:** (Default: 7) Size (pixels) of the sliding window used to calculate local sharpness (Laplacian Variance).
+Must be odd.
+Smaller values (e.g., 5) capture finer focus detail but can make the focus map noisy.
+Larger values (e.g., 9, 11) produce smoother maps but might blur the transitions between focused regions.
+*   **Sharpening Strength:** (Default: 0.0) Controls the amount of Unsharp Masking applied *after* stacking. `0.0` means no sharpening.
+Values `0.5` to `1.0` provide moderate sharpening.
+Higher values increase apparent sharpness but can significantly amplify noise and create "halos" around edges.
+*   **Blending Method:** (Default: Weighted Blending) How the final image is constructed from the sharp regions of the source images.
+    *   `Weighted Blending`: Smoothly blends pixels based on their focus score and the scores of neighboring pixels/images.
+Generally produces smoother results with fewer artifacts. **Recommended starting point.**
+    *   `Direct Map Selection`: For each pixel, directly selects the value from the single source image deemed sharpest at that point.
+Can produce very sharp results but is more prone to noise and abrupt transitions (artifacts) at focus boundaries, especially if the focus map is noisy (e.g., from a small `Focus Window Size`).

+**Good Starting Point:**

+For most stacks, the default settings are a reasonable starting point:
-*   **Alignment:** Pyramid ECC Homography
+*   Pyramid Levels: `3`
-*   **Focus Measure:** Laplacian Variance Map
-*   **Blending:** Weighted Blending

-The main parameters to tune in the UI are:
-*   **Alignment Pyramid Levels:** Start with `3`.
-Increase if alignment seems poor for large movements, decrease to `1` (no pyramid) for speed if alignment is already good.
-*   **Alignment Mask Threshold:** Start with `10`.
-Decrease (e.g., to 5) if alignment struggles in low-contrast areas, increase (e.g., to 20) if background noise seems to interfere with alignment.
-*   **Focus Window Size:** Start with `7`.
-Decrease to `5` for potentially finer detail (if source images are sharp), increase to `9` or `11` if the focus map seems too noisy or results have speckles.
-*   **Sharpening Strength:** Start with `0.0`.
-Increase gradually (e.g., `0.5`, `0.8`, `1.0`) to enhance detail, but reduce if noise or halos become excessive.

-*Always inspect your results and adjust these parameters based on the visual outcome.*
+*   Mask Threshold: `10`
+*   Focus Window: `7`
+*   Sharpening: `0.0`
+*   Blending: `Weighted Blending`

+**Combinations to Watch Out For (Potentially "Bad" Settings):**

+While results depend heavily on the source images, some combinations tend to cause issues:
+*   **Small Focus Window + Direct Map Blending + High Sharpening:** Using a very small `Focus Window Size` (e.g., 3 or 5) can create a noisy focus map.
+Combining this with `Direct Map Selection` can transfer that noise directly into the output.
+Adding high `Sharpening Strength` (e.g., > 1.0) will amplify this noise further, likely leading to poor results.
+*   **Very High Mask Threshold:** Setting the `Alignment Mask Threshold` extremely high (e.g., 50+) might prevent the alignment algorithm from finding enough features if the image lacks strong edges, potentially leading to misalignment.
+*   **Pyramid Level 1 with Large Movements:** If your images have significant shifts or rotation between them, using only `1` `Alignment Pyramid Level` (no pyramid) might not be sufficient for accurate alignment.
+*   **Excessive Sharpening:** Regardless of other settings, very high `Sharpening Strength` (e.g., > 1.5) almost always introduces undesirable halos and noise.
+Apply sharpening cautiously.

+***The best approach is always to start with the defaults, inspect the output image carefully, and then adjust one parameter at a time based on the specific issues you observe.***

 ## Installation